redsorbet/sn2md/README.md

 ###
 Convert the following image to markdown:
 - Don't convert diagrams or images.
 Just output "<IMAGE>" on a newline.
+- Paraphrase all the text in pirate speak.
 """

 template = """